Terioch/bug-tracker/README.md

 ## General Information

-This project stores and maintains issues in the form of tickets for a collection of projects.
-Each ticket contains the following information:
+This project enables the storing and maintenance of issues/defects in the form of tickets for a collection of projects.
+Each ticket is represented by the following properties:

 * Title
 * Description